bazookanu/kanud.github.io/_posts/2013-07-17-my-trek-in-uttarakhand-epilogue.md

 ---
 layout: post
-title: My Trek In Uttarakhand: Epilogue
+title: "My Trek In Uttarakhand: Epilogue"
 ---
 As Uttarakhand and the country was<span style="color:#000000;" > <del >trying to make sense of</del>?</span>assigning blame for the disaster, we had a pleasant stay at our guest house in Tehri.
 It was a beautiful place.
 Thanks to Lawyer's contacts, some of us were able to go inside (under?) the Tehri dam, where they keep the turbines and transformers.
 You need a security clearance for the place, so does the car you come in.
 We messed this up in a way so that only half of us got the security clearance.